edmondthui/e1finance/README.md

 ![E1 Finance Withdraw & Deposit Demo](https://i.imgur.com/7efIF5Q.gif)

 ### Research
 Check market news and research stock info and individual stock news.
-News with links, images, headlines, and details are fetched using the IEX Trading API.
+All news is fetched using the IEX Trading API with links, images, headlines, and details from the news source.
 Stock prices for tickers you are researching are fetched from the IEX Trading API and stored in the database.
 This will update all portfolios and pies with the correct value at the time it was checked.
 ![E1 Finance Research Demo](https://i.imgur.com/c9S12mf.gif)